Grieving About Racism

 We grow wiser and help each other.
 It has nothing to do with "being nice" but it has everything to do with being, humbled and sincere and embodying healing.

 It's no wonder the strong resistance is happening.
 This maddening resurgence of white supremacy, false Christianity, false president.
 The disease of our culture is the commoditization of life, the branding, marketing, packaging, consuming, discarding.
 The lack of orienting to reality.
 The spiritual deficit that's being recognized.
 Paradoxically, there is no actual spiritual deficit.
 It’s impossible.
-Spirit is unchanging and always right here now.
-We just have a weird American-style mirage going on.
+Spirit is always right here now.
+We just have a weird mirage going on.
 So the shift could actually be simple.
 We could just fall forward into the path of our true truth.

 There is plenty of room for everyone just as we are.
 It’s the nature of our world to diversify.
 That’s the health.
 Racism is literally a sin against nature, truth, God, reality, pick your word.
 The word sin means “to miss the mark”.
 And what is the mark?
 Let’s open up and feel it.